-General Information7
+General Information 7

-Buildings and Facilities
+Buildings and Facilities 18

-Student Religious Emphases
+Student Religious Emphases 19

-Student Organizations and Programs
+Student Organizations and Programs 20

-Student Assistance Services
+Student Assistance Services 21

-Tuition and Student Aid
+Tuition and Student Aid 23

-Admission Requirements and Procedures
+Admission Requirements and Procedures 29

-Registration Requirements and Procedures
+Registration Requirements and Procedures 39

 The GO!
-Program
+Program 41

-General Academic Regulations
+General Academic Regulations 44

-Non-Traditional Programs
+Non-Traditional Programs 61

-Introduction to Academic Programs
+Introduction to Academic Programs 64

-Northeast Campus Programs

-Certificate of Ministry Program in Ministry Preparation64

-Associate of Occupational Studies Degree

-Cordova Campus Programs

-Associate Program
+Associate Program 65

-Bachelor of Arts Program73
+Bachelor of Arts Program 70

-Bachelor of Science Program81
+Bachelor of Science Program 78

+Master of Arts Program 86

+Courses of Instruction 88

-Faculty Vitae
+Faculty Vitae 104

-While this catalog was prepared on the best information available as of August 2018, all information, including statements of fees, course offerings, and admission and graduation requirements, is subject to change without notice or obligation.
+While this catalog was prepared on the best information available as of August 2019, all information, including statements of fees, course offerings, and admission and graduation requirements, is subject to change without notice or obligation.
 Mid-America Baptist Theological Seminary reserves the right to require a student to withdraw from enrollment at any time.